Taut foliations, left-orderability, and cyclic branched covers: Background

 \subsection{Taut foliations and left-orders}

 We begin with the relevant background on taut foliations and left-orders.
 We will discuss these simultaneously so we can draw numerous parallels.

 A {\em taut foliation} $\mathcal{F}$ on a three-manifold is a foliation by surfaces such that for each leaf $F \in \mathcal{F}$, there exists a curve $\gamma$ which is transverse to $\mathcal{F}$ and intersects the leaf $F$.
-As discussed in the introduction, all foliations in this paper will satisfy the smoothness conditions for \cite{KR}.
 Manifolds with taut foliations are prime and have infinite fundamental group (see, for instance, \cite{Calegari2007}).

 A group $G$ is {\em left-orderable} if there exists a left-invariant, strict total order on $G$.
 We use the convention that the trivial group is {\em not} left-orderable.
 Examples of left-orderable groups include $\mathbb{Z}$, braid groups \cite{Dehornoy}, and $\operatorname{Homeo}_+(\Rr)$, while any group with torsion (e.g. a finite group) is not left-orderable.
 One reason why the orderability of three-manifold groups is particularly well-suited for study is the following: